aliiikz/kubevirt-guacamole-operator/steps.md

-# KubeVirt Guacamole Operator
+# KubeVirt Guacamole Operator - Deployment Steps

-A Kubernetes operator that manages KubeVirt virtual machines with integrated Apache Guacamole remote desktop access.

-## Description

-This operator provides automated management of KubeVirt virtual machines with built-in remote desktop access through Apache Guacamole.
-It simplifies the deployment and management of virtual machines in Kubernetes clusters while providing web-based remote access capabilities.

-## Getting Started
+This document provides clear, step-by-step instructions for deploying the KubeVirt Guacamole Operator, monitoring stack, and custom VM images.

-### Prerequisites
+## Prerequisites

 - Kubernetes cluster (tested with K3s)
 - kubectl configured to connect to your cluster